V4Fire/Core/src/core/request/headers/README.md

 # core/request/headers

-This module provides a class to manage HTTP headers.
+This module provides a class to create a set of HTTP headers.
 The class' API is pretty similar to native the [Headers](https://developer.mozilla.org/en-US/docs/Web/API/Headers) class but has some extra functionality and doesn't implement the [Guard]((https://developer.mozilla.org/en-US/docs/Glossary/Guard)) conceptions.